Gizmo-Studios/Tech-Art-Collection/README.md

   <img align="right" width="500"
        src="https://github.com/user-attachments/assets/d6ee8bee-d9a4-4b13-a037-41ea51970b74"/>
-  I wanted to create a tool for fast and easy editing of an asset that has variation.
-Because I really enjoy shooters, the first thing that came to my mind was a magazine generator to create different magazines that vary in size and shape.
-The tool handles everything including the baking process of highpoly and lowpoly and the unwrapping.
-Together with procedural materials in substance designer it is possible to create interesting variation.
-The finished assets are most likely better suited for a third person game that needs a lot of variation, because just with procedural generation they are missing a bit of uniqueness.
+  I wanted to create a tool for fast and easy editing of an asset with multiple variations.
+Because I really enjoy shooters, the first idea that came to my mind was a magazine generator that creates magazines with different sizes and shapes.

+The tool handles the entire pipeline, including high-poly to low-poly baking and UV unwrapping.
+Combined with procedural materials in Substance Designer, it is possible to create a wide range of interesting variations.

+The finished assets are best suited for third-person games that require a large amount of variation.
+Since the assets are generated procedurally, they can lack a bit of uniqueness compared to fully hand-crafted models.
   <img align="left" width="300"
        src="https://github.com/user-attachments/assets/c79f7dce-8564-4e0c-9dc2-4a329833f4f3"/>